History and Story

 History and Story of Milo Farm

-Milo Farm is 50 acres of sacred land just outside of Kansas City, MO that has a long history of mystical experiences from the Osage Indians to the Mormons.
-This land is engulfed in high positive healing energy.
-It’s gift is a sanctuary retreat that is meant to fill one’s soul.
-Milo Farm is a campground, organic farm, meditation refuge, art spot and more.
-Miles of trails, two stocked ponds, mythic forests.
+Milo Farm is 50 acres of sacred land just on the eastern outskirts of Kansas City, MO.
+This land has a long history of mystical experiences from the Osage Indians to the Mormons.
+It is engulfed in high positive healing energy, portals and 1800s historical landmarks.
+The gift it gives is a sanctuary retreat that is meant to fill one’s soul.
+Milo Farm is a campground, organic farm, meditation refuge, art spot, retreat center and more.
+Milo has miles of trails, two stocked ponds, mythical forests, magical natural wildflower and grass fields and more.
 Events are held monthly.
 This land is dedicated to the evolution of every spirit that touches foot on it.

 Milo Farm non-profit 501(c)(3) was created in early 2022 for expansion of sustainability, art, agriculture, spiritual, health, community, ecology, and construction education to the public.

-Loni is excited to have others experience the joy of Milo Farm.
+MILO stands for M=Mindful, I=Intentional, L=Living in, O=Oneness.
+We are excited to have others experience the joy of Milo Farm.
 There are monthly events, membership and volunteer opportunities to partake in.
-Contact her for more information.
+Contact us for more information.

 They were told that this land had been known as sacred land, with religious groups holding gatherings on the property, seeing heavenly visions and hearing guidance from above in the cedar forest.